tpapp/julia-repl/README.md

 `C-c C-z` | raise the REPL or create a new one
 `C-RET` | send line to REPL
-`C-c C-e` | invoke `@edit` on region (when applicable) or line `C-c C-d` | invode `@doc` on symbol
+`C-c C-e` | invoke `@edit` on region (when applicable) or line `C-c C-d` | invoke `@doc` on symbol

 Also, note that `C-x C-j` switches to *line* mode, where you can kill/yank, move around the buffer, etc. `C-c C-j` switches back.

 ## Limitations

-- There should be a way to send function definitions without selecting them (ie select arount point).
+- There should be a way to send function definitions without selecting them (ie select around point).
 - Current implementation redefines `term-mode-map` globally to make arrow keys work.

 ## Comparison to ESS